Overview

 Lookup Fields

-.
-For other databases, it is optional to have and enhances performance.
+- For other databases, a unique index is optional but improves performance.

 Predict Lookup Fields

-, etc. - Finally, if all the above fail, the system will simply use the first column in the destination database object as a
+If none of the above methods work, the system selects the first column in the destination as the Lookup Field.

 Alternative to Predict Lookup Fields when using a wildcard processing